 Adaptive grazing is a regenerative livestock production system that uses multiple paddocks, frequent moves of livestock with short grazing intervals, and long rest periods to provide full pasture plant recovery.
 It is a proven method of increasing the resiliency of pastures by building soil organic matter, increasing soil water infiltration, promoting water conservation, adding diversity, and decreasing surface runoff.

-This video is one of a six-part series where Allen Williams discusses and demonstrates the principles and benefits of adaptive grazing.
+This video is one of a six-part series in which grazing expert Allen Williams discusses and demonstrates the principles and benefits of adaptive grazing.

-In this video, we join in where Allen is talking about the beneficial qualities of forbs and their medicinal characteristics.
+In this video, we join Allen discussing the beneficial qualities of forbs and their medicinal characteristics.